 Every drug comes with a list of side effects.
 In fact, these are so common that you should expect to experience at least one of them.
 But remember the real goal of Xanax is to treat your anxiety.
 If the side effects are stopping you from using your medication, speak to your doctor about a possible change.
 The instructions of a doctor should be closely followed to reduce the risk of side effects.

 Possible side effects of Xanax for social anxiety include headaches, nausea, dizziness, blurred vision, and impaired memory.
+You should never take Xanax and drive under any circumstances.

 Side effects of anxiety medication range from mild nuisances like having a dry mouth to more severe problems such as acute nausea or pronounced weight gain.